-DO area (Spanish: Rías Bajas) in the province of Pontevedra in the south-west of the north-western Spanish region of Galicia on the Atlantic coast on the border with Portugal.
-The name means "lower bays" and is the designation for four narrow sea bays reaching deep into the land, which were formed from flooded valleys of the rivers Ría de Muros y Noia, Ría de Arousa, Ría de Pontevedra and Ría de Vigo.
-There are five subzones, in all of them dominated by the white grape variety Albariño (Alvarinho), which occupies 95% of the vineyards:
+DO area (Rías Bajas in Spanish) in the province of Pontevedra in the southwest of the northwestern Spanish region of Galicia on the Atlantic coast bordering Portugal.
+The name means "lower bays" and is the designation for four narrow sea bays reaching deep into the land, formed from flooded valleys of the Ría de Muros y Noia, Ría de Arousa, Ría de Pontevedra and Ría de Vigo rivers.
+There are five subzones, all dominated by the white grape variety Albariño (Alvarinho), which occupies 95% of the vineyards:

 - Condado do Tea (County of Tea): named after the Tea River (a tributary of the Miño), this is the second largest, with around 550 hectares of vines on granite and slate soils.
 It is located near the border with Portugal at the town of Ponteareas.

 - O Rosal: This area is located near the coast south of the city of Vigo.
 The terraced vineyards cover over 300 hectares on granite and alluvial soils along the river Miño.